Wandalen/wTools/module/core/derive_tools/task.md

 *   The `derive_tools_meta` crate must compile and pass all its tests without warnings.
 *   The `macro_tools` crate must compile and pass all its tests without warnings.
 *   The overall project must remain in a compilable and runnable state throughout the process.
+*   Do not run `cargo test --workspace` or `cargo clippy --workspace`.
+All tests and lints must be run on a per-crate basis.
 *   New test files should follow the `_manual.rs`, `_derive.rs`/`_macro.rs`, and `_only_test.rs` pattern for procedural macros.
 *   All `#[path]` attributes for modules should be correctly specified.
 *   `include!` macros should use correct relative paths.
+*   **Strictly avoid direct modifications to `macro_tools` or any other crate not explicitly listed in `Additional Editable Crates`.
+Propose changes to external crates via `task.md` proposals.**

 ### Project Requirements
 *   Must use Rust 2021 edition.